 - Major equipment purchases or leases (i.e. NO PURCHASES OVER $500)

 How to submit a proposal

 Funds can be accessed by a short written proposal from the student stating clearly the type of assistance, why it is needed, what it will be used to pay for, and a proposed budget.
 A letter from the principal advisor must accompany and support this request.
 No action will be taken without both the request and the letter of support.

-In case of travel to workshops and meetings, students needing to present a talk or a poster would be given preference over those wishing to attend for experience alone, and we would expect that the advisor would cover 50% of the total costs of attending the event.
+In case of travel to workshops and meetings, students needing to present a talk or a poster would be given preference over those wishing to attend for experience alone, and we expect that the advisor would cover 50% of the total costs of attending the event.

 Depending upon the request, the SAF may contribute up to half the total expenses of travel with no award exceeding $1,000.